ADGEfficiency/adgefficiency.github.io/_drafts/2029-10-26-four-deep-learning-layers.md

 Like the LSTM, our final deep learning layer is also designed to process sequences.
 It's also our youngest.

-First used with LSTM, transfromer = no recurrence

-**First introduced in 2015, attention has revolutionzied natural language processing**.
-Attention powers the Transformer - a neural network architecture that forms the backbone of Open AI's GPT series of language models.
+**Since it's introduction in 2015, attention has revolutionzied natural language processing**.

+First used in combination with the LSTM based seq2seq model, attention is also to power the Transformer - a neural network architecture that forms the backbone of Open AI's GPT series of language models.

+The Transformer is a sequence model without recurrence (it doesn't use an LSTM), allowing it to be efficiently trained (avoiding backpropagation through time).

 ## What is the intitution behind attention?

-Intitution = choosing what part of sequence to take infomation from

 The intuition behind attention is simple - **some parts of a sequence are more important that others**.
 Take the example of machine translation, to translate the German sentence `Ich bin eine Maschine` into the English `I am a machine`.